 Preamble

 An offer of admission to the PharmD program should not be interpreted as evidence that the College of Pharmacy and Nutrition has independently verified an applicant’s skills and attributes in the domains described below.
-These skills and attributes are essential, and must be demonstrated, if students are to be successful in achieving the competency standards and occupational expectations of the profession of pharmacy.
-Students interested in pursuing a PharmD degree should engage in self-reflection, considering this document and their own skills and abilities before proceeding with an application.
+These skills and attributes are essential, and must be demonstrated throughout the program, if students are to be successful in achieving the competency standards and occupational expectations of the profession of pharmacy.
+Students pursuing a PharmD degree are expected to engage in self-reflection, considering this document and their own skills and abilities.

 The competency standards for pharmacists are described in the Professional Competencies for Pharmacists and Pharmacy Technicians at Entry to Practice in Canada.
-Students admitted to the PharmD program must possess the skills and abilities described in this document in order to be able to develop the competencies required of an entry-to-practice licensed pharmacist.
 By the time of graduation and subsequent entry into practice, students must demonstrate sound clinical and professional judgment and responsible decision making as professionals who are cognizant of practice accountability issues, laws, regulations, professional codes of ethics, and standards of practice.

 Description of the Skills and Attributes for Students in the PharmD Program